Electric Skillet Hamburgers

 My husband doesn’t just tell me what I want to hear when it comes to my cooking and/or recipes.
 So when he goes on and on about how good something is, you better believe I’m going to call it the BEST.

 For YEARS, I made a not-so-appetizing cheeseburger.
 No lie.
 They were dry, unflavorful (is that a word), and just “edible.”
-Now, we have them once a week, and look forward to “cheeseburger day.”
-I can’t WAIT for you guys to see how I make our cheeseburgers now.
-I’ve created a photo tutorial AND a video tutorial if you’re more of a movie-lover.
+Now, we have them once a week, and look forward to “cheeseburger day” and I can’t help but think that these are so delicious because of the browned butter (like we use when cooking steaks in the oven) and “steaming” effect that the electric skillet gives!

 Best Cheeseburger Recipe Photo Tutorial

 Don’t let all of the photos scare you.
 There aren’t many steps to these!
 I just wanted to be extra thorough for you!

 For the full recipe with measurements, you can see the recipe card towards the end of the post!

 Butter (REAL butter… not that fake stuff), Peppercorn, Garlic Powder, and Kosher Salt.
 Ahh… a heavenly mix, wouldn’t you say?